An article published in The Guardian on May 18, 2017 caused some controversy and discussion.

 If you are trying to conceive or are pregnant, both moms and dads to be should just pass on the glass of alcohol.
 And if you discover you are pregnant after consuming alcohol, speak to your health care provider.
 Outcomes for all are better with earlier identification and intervention.
 No stigma.
 No shame.

-2018 Update: Check out FASD: It’s time to Stop the Debate. for another Study published after this original post and the reactions.
+Check out FASD: It’s time to Stop the Debate. for another Study published after this original post and the reactions.

-There was a recent article talking about the need to abstain from alcohol by both sexes if planning a pregnancy.
+talks about the need to abstain from alcohol by both sexes if planning a pregnancy.